 Architectural conservation grant schemes

-Financial assistance for protected structures and historic buildings is available through:
+Financial assistance for protected structures and historic buildings is available.

 Heritage Council community grants are advertised each October.
-Projects must be completed within year awarded.
+Projects must be completed within the year awarded.

 Renovation works to thatched roofs which are at least 10 years old.
 The house must be in use as a normal place of residence (holiday homes are not eligible).